vijayraavi/iot-hub-c-huzzah-getstartedkit/README.md

  - AzureIoTHub

  To install them, click on the `Sketch -> Include Library -> Manage Libraries`.
 Search for each library using the box in the upper-right to filter your search, click on the found library, and click the "Install" button.

+ The Adafruit Sensor library is also needed.
+This can be downloaded [here](https://github.com/adafruit/Adafruit_Sensor).
+Instructions for manually installing a library can be found [here](https://www.arduino.cc/en/Guide/Libraries).

 ## 2.11 Modify the Command Center sample